alovajs/alovajs.github.io/tutorial/getting-started/basic/method-metadata.md

-Method instances run through the entire request life cycle of alova, and there will be a large number of different method instances in the project.
-Sometimes we need to add additional information to specific method instances to facilitate their identification or additional information transfer.
-Wait, at this point, we need to use method metadata.
+Method instances exist throughout alova's whole request lifecycle, and a project typically has many of them.
+Sometimes you need to attach extra information to a specific method instance to identify it or pass data along — that is what method metadata is for.

 ## Use metadata to identify identities